segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 ## Step 1: Set up your Unify space

 > success ""
 > This section is about setting up a new Segment Unify space to link to Twilio Flex.
 If you have an existing Segment Unify space you'd like to use, proceed directly to [Step 2: Connect your data to Unify](#step-2-connect-your-data-to-unify).
-If your Unify space includes a Salesforce source, RETL source, and a Segment Profiles destination already configured, proceed directly to [Step 3: Connect Flex to your Unify space](#step-3-connect-flex-to-your-unify-space).
+If your existing Unify space includes a Salesforce source, RETL source, and a Segment Profiles destination, proceed directly to [Step 3: Connect Flex to your Unify space](#step-3-connect-flex-to-your-unify-space).

 Segment recommends creating a development or sandbox Unify space, verifying that your profiles appear as you would expect, and then creating a production Unify space.